Ateneo de Ponce

 The Ateneo de Ponce (English: Ponce Atheneum) is a nonprofit, civic, non governmental organization located in Ponce, Puerto Rico, that seeks to preserve and promote Ponce's cultural traditions.
-The institution, founded on 15 September 1956, by Dr. Ramón Zapata Acosta, is one of Ponce's chief cultural institutions.
+The institution, founded on 15 September 1956, by Ramón Zapata Acosta, is one of Ponce's chief cultural institutions.

 Location

 The Ponce Atheneum does not have a permanent physical brick-and-mortar location.
 It operates out of donated space at either the Pontifical Catholic University of Puerto Rico or the Museo de Arte de Ponce for its meetings and symposiums.

 History

 The mission of the Ateneo de Ponce is to preserve and promote the culture of the sciences, literature and the arts.
 To achieve its mission, on 15 September 1956, the Atheneum was formed and memorialized via an inaugural ball.
-There were 111 co-founding partners led by Dr. Ramón Zapata, who was the president of the Atheneum during several terms.
+There were 111 co-founding partners led by Ramón Zapata, who was the president of the Atheneum during several terms.
 To achieve its objectives the Atheneum organizes a variety of activities such as dissertations, conferences, tournaments, publications, concerts, and various other presentations.
-Dr. Zapata Acosta is recognized at Ponce's Tricentennial Park for his contributions in the field of literature.
+Zapata Acosta is recognized at Ponce's Tricentennial Park for his contributions in the field of literature.
 It emerged as a result of the cultural resurgence in the city starting in the 1940s, and accelerated by the physical, demographic, industrial, commercial, and financial development that followed.